-~~Trash, refuse or recycled material storage containers are required within office, commercial, industrial or multi family districts.]
+~~Trash, refuse or recycled material storage containers are required within office, commercial, industrial or multi-family districts.]
 [Applicability and standards for trash containers are contained in or should be added to the Development Standards.]~~

-[18.05.020 - Landscaping.]
+[18.05.020 - Landscaping.

-~~Each use shall provide at least the minimum [required] landscaping as required by the standards set forth in Division 3 of the development standards.]
-[Applicability and standards for landscaping are contained in or should be added to the Development Standards, Division 3.]~~
+Each use shall provide at least the minimum [required] landscaping as required by the standards set forth in Division 3 of the development standards.]
+[Applicability and standards for landscaping are contained in or should be added to the Development Standards, Division 3.]
+(Ord.
+2001-23 § 2 (part), 2001).

-18.05.025 - Temporary [construction] storage containers.
+18.05.025 - [Temporary construction storage] Storage containers.

 1. Temporary construction containers.
-Temporary construction containers are permitted [~~by temporary use permit or~~] in conjunction with an active building permit in all zoning districts [~~within Carson City~~].
+Temporary construction containers are permitted [by temporary use permit or] in conjunction with an active building permit in all zoning districts [within Carson City].
 Temporary construction containers must be directly associated with construction activity and must be shown on the site plan submitted for a building permit.
-Up to 3 containers per construction site may be utilized to house fixtures, materials or merchandise pertaining to the construction [~~per construction site~~].
+Up to 3 containers per construction site may be utilized to house fixtures, materials or merchandise pertaining to the construction [per construction site].
 On job sites exceeding 5 acres or 50,000 square feet of building area, the number of temporary construction containers may be increased at the discretion of the director.
 Upon completion of the project and prior to issuance of a final certificate of occupancy, all construction containers must be removed from the construction site.

-2. Except for temporary construction containers, storage containers or other similar enclosures are allowed in the commercial, industrial, and public zoning districts, subject to the following requirements:
+2. Except for temporary-storage containers used in conjunction with a permit for construction containers, storage containers or other similar enclosures are allowed in the commercial, industrial, and public zoning districts, subject to the following requirements: